Examine development and the changing cultures, politics, and economy of Cameroon and explore the immigrant experience of Cameroonians in France.

 Among your site visits will be two development NGOs with which the program has long-term partnerships: WOPA, which provides small loans and job training to women and young girls in order to boost their economic status and financial independence, and FAGAPE, the oldest NGO working to support the indigenous population in accessing state resources such as education and civil documents.

-You will also examine the challenges faced by the Baka-Bagyeli (pygmy) minority group as they struggle to preserve what remains of their rich traditions and customs through an irreversible process of transition imposed by globalization and modernity.
+You will also examine the challenges faced by the indigenous Baka-Bagyeli (pygmy) minority group, which live in the forests on the outskirts of Kribi, as they struggle to preserve what remains of their rich traditions and customs through an irreversible process of transition imposed by globalization and modernity.
+You will connect with two local organizations that are at the forefront of the fight to support and protect the Bagyeli and to help them undergo a smoother and more appropriate transition.

 Program in a minute-ish